digital-work-lab/digital-work-lecture/slides/02-basics-of-individual-work.md

 	3. Energy available
 	4. Priority

-- Regularly review the system (weekly, monthly, annual), and priorities, based on different horizons of focus: Projects > Areas of focus and acountability > One- to two-year goals and objectives <br> > Three- to five-year vision > Purpose and principles
+- Regularly review the system (weekly, monthly, annual), and priorities, based on different horizons of focus:
+	- Projects
+	- Areas of focus and acountability
+	- One- to two-year goals and objectives
+	- Three- to five-year vision
+	- Purpose and principles

 <!--
+<br> Projects → Areas of focus and acountability → One- to two-year goals and objectives <br> → Three- to five-year vision → Purpose and principles

 make key decisions on fridays: compare commitments/time available Use checklists/templates for reviews